 - Case Studies

-Checkmark #7: What are the best time and dates to post for your target customer?
+Checklist #7: What are the best times and dates to post for your target customer?

 - Facebook, Date: ______________ Time: ___________